Description

 - Preheat the broiler on high with the rack in the top of the oven.
 Place the poblano peppers on a foil-lined sheet pan.
 Broil the peppers, about 2 minutes per side until charred.
 Place the peppers in a bowl and cover.
 Let the peppers sit for 10 minutes before using a towel to rub off the skin.
 Remove the stem and seeds from the peppers and roughly chop them.

-- Add the chopped poblano peppers, corn, hominy, and the beans, reserving 1 cup.
+- Add the corn, hominy and beans, reserving 1 cup.
 Pour in the vegetable broth and water.
 Bring the mixture to a boil and reduce the heat to simmer the chili.

-- Mash the reserved cup of beans with a fork and stir it into the chili.
+- Mash the reserved cup of beans with a fork and stir it into the chili with the chopped poblano peppers.

-- Simmer for 20-25 minutes until the soup has reduced and thickened slightly.
+- Simmer for 20-25 minutes until the chili has reduced and thickened slightly.

 - Spoon the chili into bowls and top with diced avocados, cilantro and crumbled tortilla chips.